A Strategic Future

 Building Healthy Policy

-June 23, 2020 Tuesday 9:00 am The Bourbon County Commission met in open session with all three Commissioners, the County Counselor and the County Clerk present.
-The following were also present, (some were present for only a portion, some were present for the entire...
+July 14, 2020 Tuesday 9:00 am The Bourbon County Commission met in open session with all three Commissioners, the County Counselor and the County Clerk present.
+Also present were the following (some were present for a portion of the meeting, some were present for the...

 Get In Touch